Calauag: History

 According to the writings of Valentin Martin in his "Ensayo de una sintesis de los trabajos realizados sos las corporaciones religiosas Españolas de Filipinas", the first record of the establishment of a settlement in Calauag dates as far as the year 1584.
 However, the formal founding of the town by Spanish conquistadors was placed in the year 1851 with the union of the settlements in Apad and Calauag.

 The first elected Captain of the town was Juan Sunog.
 In 1897 the town was placed the Revolutionary Government and Alipio Declaro became the Municipal President.
 In 1914 under Municipal President Marciano Roldan, the town was destroyed by fire for the first time in its history.
 On December 24, 1941, the town was occupied by the Japanese Imperial Army and on January 14, 1942, the town was again destroyed by fire.
 On April 19, 1945, the United States and Filipino forces liberated the town from Japanese occupation.
 The general headquarters of the Philippine Army and Constabulary under the Commonwealth regime was built and station in Calauag during and after the war from 1945 to 1946 against the possible remaining Japanese Armies.

 Lost barangays to Bicol

+Map of Camarines Norte, which excluded the eight barangays disputed with Santa Elena, apart from Kagtalaba.

+Map of southern Tayabas (now Quezon), which excluded the eight barangays disputed with Santa Elena.

 Calauag experienced a big controversy due to a decade-long boundary dispute with the neighboring town of Santa Elena in the province of Camarines Norte, which resulted in a Supreme Court case, Presidential intervention, and the loss of a quarter of its land area.
 The disputed barangays were: